scipy/scipy.org/www/scikits.rst

 =======
-Scikits
+SciKits
 =======

-SciKits (short for SciPy Toolkits), are add-on packages for SciPy, hosted and developed separately and independently from the main SciPy distribution.
+SciKits (short for SciPy Toolkits) are add-on packages for SciPy, hosted and developed separately and independently from the main SciPy distribution.
 All SciKits are licensed under OSI-approved licenses.